Mathics3/Mathics3-omnibus/README.rst

 Either before a release or right after a release, things generally match up, though.

-I won't repeat how to install Python in developer mode, build a Python package, or how to create an docker image.
+I won't repeat how to install Python in developer mode, build a Python package, or create a Docker image.
 For that, use whatever generic help mechanism you use for helping with these generic kinds of tasks.

 However, Python PIP, ``pyproject.toml`` is an important file to consult.
 And for Docker, the file is ``docker/Dockerfile``.